swisspost/design-system/.changeset/serious-rats-care.md

 '@swisspost/design-system-demo': minor
 ---

-Adds searchengine-, og- and twitter-metatags.
+Added searchengine-, og- and twitter-metatags for better previews when sharing links.